Explicit sieve estimates and nonexistence of odd multiperfect numbers of a certain form: Selberg's sieve with explicit estimates

 \end{lemma}

 So that, our concern is the lower estimate for $M_g(x)$ as we explained in the Introduction.
-Indeed, we have the following explicit version of Theorem 1.1 of \cite{IK}, which is originally due to Hilfssatz 4.1 of \cite{Wir}.
+We use an argument based on a traditional mathod of Ward involving convolutions of multiplicative functions.